 Badminton strings and tension are a great icebreaker topic among badminton folk.
 If you ask around, you’ll find everybody has a different opinion on the best string and tension combo.
-The major commercial badminton brands provide a guide to the range of strings available, especially Yonex, Victor and Li-Ning.
-Several blogs from the UK, USA and Malaysia offer a guide to strings by level (beginner, intermediate and advanced).
-My experience is one of trial and error.
+The major commercial badminton brands provide a guide to the range of strings available.
+Several blogs from the UK, USA and Malaysia offer a guide to strings for beginner, intermediate and advanced level.
+My experience has been one of trial and error.

 When I used to play tennis I never worried about breaking my strings.
-Now I break my badminton strings every month or two and I’m confronted by a dilemma: should I use the same tension and string again?
-Stringing isn’t cheap in Australia, it can cost $15-$30 and I currently play badminton 4 times a week so the costs add up over time.
+Now when I snap my badminton strings I’m confronted by a dilemma: should I use the same tension and string again?
+Stringing isn’t cheap in Australia, it can cost $15-$30 and if you frequently break your strings the costs can add up over time.

 This month I asked my coach what tension would be appropriate, taking into account that I didn’t want to strain my shoulder.
 My coach told me: